pydio/pydio-doc-admin-guide/1_installation_guides/01_cells_requirements.md

 **If you wish to use the 0.0.0.0 address you must respect this rule, cells_bind must have this form `internal_url=0.0.0.0:<port>` and `external_url=<domain name,address>:<port>` the port is mandatory in both otherwise you will have a grey screen stuck in the loading**

+If you plan to support Desktop Synchronization clients, Cells will require an alternative gRPC port to be accessible from outside.
+By default this port is randomly picked and advertised automatically by Cells to the Sync clients.
+However, if you need to fix this port and open it in your firewall or proxy, set the PYDIO_GRPC_EXTERNAL environment variable with the port you want to use.

 ### Cells Binary

 Download the Pydio Cells binary for your OS from the [download page](https://pydio.com/download/) or use the direct links below :